 Term Definition AGC AEMO's automatic generation control system.
-Aggregated FCAS Facility The ancillary service generating units or ancillary service loads aggregated by an FCAS Provider under NER 3.8.3 for the purpose of providing FCAS.
+Aggregated FCAS Facility The ancillary service generating units or ancillary service loadsancillary service units aggregated by an FCAS Provider under NER 3.8.3 for the purpose of providing FCAS.
 Aggregated Generation Amount The aggregate Generation Amounts through one or more connection points of an Aggregated FCAS Facility.
 Aggregated Load Amount The aggregate Load Amounts through one or more connection points of an Aggregated FCAS Facility.
 Contingency FCAS A term used to refer to very fast raise service, very fast lower services, fast raise service, fast lower service, slow raise service, slow lower service, delayed raise service and delayed lower service collectively.
 Control Response Delay or CRD Applies to Regulation FCAS Providers: defines the maximum end-to-end time in seconds an FCAS Facility takes to achieve at least 63.2% of a step change in output following instructions via AGC.
 Control Request Feedback Applies to Regulation FCAS Providers: the latest AGC-issued control signal request (in MW) as known by an FCAS Facility.
 This value excludes any change in output from frequency controller action, including PFR.
 For FCAS Facilities with Setpoint Control, this is simply an echo of the AGC control signal request.
-For FCAS Facilities with Raise/Lower Controls, this is the MW value of the stream of Raise Control Limits or Lower Control Limits as accumulated internal to the Controlled Overtity Plant Controller or equivalent.
-Controlled Quantity A quantity of generation or load that is: a) controlled by Raise Signals and Lower Signals; and b) measured at the relevant connection point .
+For FCAS Facilities with Raise/Lower Controls, this is the MW value of the stream of Raise Control Limits or Lower Control Limits as accumulated internal to the Plant Controller or equivalent.
+Controlled Quantity A quantity of generation or load that is: